-LITERAL TRANSLATION: It is fire one uses to extract honey SIZE: 40"x30" (102cm x 90cm) APPRECIATION: Once again I was motivated to work on this collage due to the fact that success is usually not achieved on a silver platter.
+LITERAL TRANSLATION: It is fire one uses to extract honey SIZE: 40"x30" (102cm x 90cm) APPRECIATION: Once again I was motivated to work on this collage based on the idea that success is usually not achieved on a silver platter.
 It is a situation where one usually encounters diverse problems and frustrations.
-Fire in the adage signifies hard work, dedication and perseverance which are the hall marks for success in life.
+Fire in the adage signifies hard work, dedication and perseverance which are the hallmarks for success in life.
 Honey on the other hand in the proverb represent or refers to good things of life, achievements and success.
-This the artist during the making of this collage, brought in some graduates who have just graduated at the right top corners of the picture.
+Thus, the artist during the making of this collage, brought in some recent graduates at the right top corners of the picture.
 This is a sign of success in our society.
-I also used the techniques of superposition and superimposition to introduce the symbols of the honey comb as found in chapter three iconography number one, into the work.
-This highlights the aesthetic and philosophical meaning of the work.
+I also used the techniques of superposition and superimposition to introduce the symbols of the honeycomb into the picture background.
 It also forms the basis for this collage.
-Other elements in the collage which also evokes the spirit of hard work include three huge bees located in the middle and four hardworking construction workers, located at the extreme end of the picture.
-These elements combine effectively with the colours produced by the finely - chopped tiny sewing thread, rendered in their various hues to add an aesthetic value to the whole picture.
+Other elements in the collage which also evoke the spirit of hard work include three huge bees located in the middle and four hardworking construction workers, located at the extreme end of the picture.
+These elements combine effectively with the colours produced by the finely - shreddred tiny sewing thread, rendered in their various hues to add an aesthetic value to the whole picture.
 As shown in Figure 33.

-COLLAGE 5

-TITLE: KUNEMIWAWA / N\$VIW\$W\$ / HARMONY

-PROVERB: Koklo be yewole avu w4m ha, yewole nku kp4m.
+COLLAGE 5 TITLE: KUNEMIWAWA / N\$VIW\$W\$ / HARMONY PROVERB: Koklo be yewole avu w4m ha, yewole ŋku kp4m.
 LITERAL MEANING: The fowl says, though they are fighting, they are mindful of each other's eye.

-SIZE: 35.5" x 23.5" (108cm x 82cm) APPRECIATION: I used the symbols of two fighting fowls as found in iconography number two in the third chapter to highlight this collage.
+SIZE: 35.5" x 23.5" (108cm x 82cm) APPRECIATION: I used the symbols of two fighting fowls as found in figure 34 to highlight this collage.
 It encourages friends and neighbours to dwell in peaceful harmony.
 They must be devoid of conflicts which prevents progress and development in the society.
 Prominently, I used two fighting red cockerels, which with the intensive nature of their fights, are seriously guarding against their eyes.
-The eye is irreplaceable vital organ of the body and when it is destroyed it cannot be replaced.
-The cockerels aware of this basic fact therefore do not go for it when fighting.
-I also in my attempt to project the scene, used warm colours like yellows and oranges around the fighting cockerels, whiles at the sometime uses dark blue colour which is a cool colour at the background.
+The eye is an irreplaceable vital organ of the body and when it is destroyed, it cannot be replaced.
+The cockerels, aware of this basic fact therefore, do not go for it when fighting.
+I also in my attempt to project the scene, used warm colours like yellows and oranges around the fighting cockerels, whiles at the same time uses dark blue colour which is a cool colour at the background.
 This help show how intensive the fight is.
-My main concern in this work was for the society to encourage the peace that is being enjoyed in the country at the moment, be maintained and protected jealously so as to enable people go about the daily chores without any interruptions.
+My main concern in this work was for the society to encourage the peace that is being enjoyed in the country at the moment, to be maintained and protected jealously so as to enable people go about their daily chores without any interruptions.